New Patients (479) 323-3011

 Dental Fillings Rogers, AR

-Patients with old metal dental fillings, especially those located in the “smile zone” may consider having their fillings replaced with white composite resin fillings.
+Resin fillings are a cosmetic alternative to traditional silver fillings.
+We color-match resin to blend seamlessly with the tooth, improving the smile’s aesthetics and health.
+Patients with old metal dental fillings, especially those in the “smile zone,” may consider replacing them with white composite resin fillings.
 Resin dental fillings can achieve a more natural-looking smile than traditional metal fillings.

 Prevent Cavities With Proper Flossing

 Making something a habit requires us to do it every day until it is such a natural part of daily life that we can do it without thinking about it.
-Tooth brushing and flossing should be a natural part of your daily life in order to keep your smile as healthy as possible between regular visits to our Rogers dentist office.
+Tooth brushing and flossing should be a natural part of your daily life to keep your smile as healthy as possible between regular visits to our Rogers dentist office.

 Preventing Tooth Decay